lidia-k/PatternX-Duplicate-Finder/README.md

     2) For each cluster of connected nodes, create a "master node" containing all properties of the connected nodes.
 (The master node is created for the RAG approach.)
 - Output: Check the Neo4j GUI at localhost:7474 to confirm the data is loaded correctly, showing three types of nodes (Master, Provider, Speaker) and five types of edges.

 **Prepare Training Data and Train Decision Tree Model**

 - Input: Data stored in Neo4J.
 - Usage: `python3 run.py --project penumbra --task m_training`
 - Method:
-    1) Use NPIs to create matching (label 1) and non-matching (label 0) pairs of nodes.
+    1) Use obvious duplicates to create matching (label 1) and non-matching (label 0) pairs of nodes.
 A total of 5925 matching pairs are labeled.
     2) Train and evaluate a decision tree model using the py_entitymatching library.
 - Output: Evaluation results are printed.